gameworkers/zine-gdc-2019/copy-src/02-unions-help.md

-backlash from current and former workers: some called out the obvious falsehood of the retraction and told stories of the immense pressure placed on them (one former worker noted "during the _GTA IV_ era, it was like working with a gun to your head, 7 days a week") while others were just unhappy to have their backbreaking labour downplayed and denied by a studio head.
+backlash from current and former workers: some called out the obvious falsehood of the retraction and told stories of the immense pressure placed on them (one former worker noted "during the _GTA IV_ era, it was like working with a gun to your head, 7 days a week"[^6]) while others were just unhappy to have their backbreaking labour downplayed and denied by a studio head.

 Houser and others seem to think that crunch is a sign of dedication and passion